mnikic/minis/README.md

 I have also included a very crude make file that leaves a lot to be desired.

 Usage:
-1) cd src
+1) make

+This will create a build folder and place all *.o files (build/obj) and executable files (in build/bin) there.
+Then start the server with:

-2) make
+2) ./build/bin/server

-then start the server with:

-3) ./server

 Open another shell and start issuing commands with the client such as:

-./client set k 12
+./build/bin/client set k 12

-./client get k
+./build/bin/client get k

 etc.